NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 For details of sandbox test scenarios, or to try out sandbox using our 'Try this API' feature, see the documentation for each endpoint.

+Alternatively, you can try out the sandbox using our Postman collection

+You can find our postman collection source in our [public repository on github](https://github.com/NHSDigital/nhs-notify-supplier-api/tree/main/postman).

 ### Integration testing

 Our integration test environment: